hermango/shareable/README.md

 Shareable
 =========
-A simple and unobtrusive gem for adding social link sharing to your Rails app.
+A simple and unobtrusive gem for adding social buttons or static links to your Rails app.
 Supported social sites include:
   - Facebook
   - Twitter
   - Pinterest
   - Reddit
   - Linkedin
   - Google Plus
+  - Tumblr<sup>*</sup>
+  - StumbleUpon<sup>*</sup>

+<sub>*Tumblr and StumbleUpon buttons are not rendered by default configuration.</sub>

 Install
 --------